-- The “S” curve is when the spine has both a lordotic and reverse/kyphotic curve
+- “S” Curve.
+The hardest curve to correct, the “S” curve is when the spine has both a lordotic and kyphotic curve.

-Dr. Sylvia sees a lot of patients who experience frequent headaches or migraines—and sometimes it’s directly related to the curve in their neck.
-“Typical headache or migraine patients will have a straight neck (hypolordotic/alordotic) or a reverse curvature (kyphotic),” Dr. Sylvia says.
-“Many patients have been dealing with these symptoms for years with little to no relief.”
+Dr. Sylvia sees a lot of patients who experience frequent headaches or migraines, and commonly it’s directly related to an irregular curve in their neck.
+“Typical headache or migraine patients will have a straight neck (hypolordotic/alordotic) or a reverse curvature (kyphotic),” she says.
+Without proper diagnosis and treatment, “Many patients deal with these symptoms for years with little to no relief.”

-We see a lot of patients who suffer from headaches or migraines at our offices—and Dr. Sylvia has seen firsthand how chiropractic has provided them with relief.
-“Certain chiropractic adjustments and supportive exercises and therapies are designed to bring back the ideal curve (lordotic),” Dr. Sylvia explains.
+“Certain chiropractic adjustments, supportive exercises, and therapies are designed to bring back the neck’s ideal (lordotic) curve,” Dr. Sylvia explains.
 “For a vast majority of patients without a lordotic curve, these treatments have led to the majority of headaches dissipating, if not disappearing altogether.”

 Dr. Sylvia’s Top Five Recommendations

 Don’t fret!
-If you’ve been experiencing some symptoms or would like to be proactive about your spinal health, Dr. Sylvia has some important tips for you to use inside and outside of your chiropractic office:
+If you’ve been experiencing some symptoms or would like to be more proactive about your spinal health, these important tips are for you.
+Use them with your preferred chiropractic practitioner or in addition to your regular treatments.

 - Visit your chiropractor for an exam and X-rays of your cervical spine; closely follow their recommendations for your care plan—and stick to it!
 You may start to feel better right away—which is great—but spinal correction takes time and you’ll need regular maintenance.
 Think of it like needing to wear a retainer after braces.